isaacfungg/obsidian/Mortgage Broker Course/Lesson 8.md

 **Consistency Principle** is once you choose an accounting method you should stick with it across periods

 #### Income Tax Return
-`Capital Cost Allowance`: A tax deduction that lets you write off the cost of certain assets `Undepreciated Capital Cost`: The remaining balance of an asset's cost after claiming CCA
+`Capital Cost Allowance`: A tax deduction that lets you write off the cost of certain assets for taxable income `Undepreciated Capital Cost`: The remaining balance of an asset's cost after claiming CCA

+#### Formulas
+Cost of Building = (Annual Depreciation x Estimated Economic Life) + Salvage Value Annual Depreciation Expense = $(Cost - Salvage Value)/Estimated Life$